-Democrats: Babies—Unborn or Newborn Are Not Quite Human
+Democrats: Babies—Unborn or Newborn Are Not Quite Human By Bob Bennett

 They are in fact born citizens, and as the Fifth Amendment says: “no state shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States…” Obviously, killing a citizen is abridging his rights.

-But there’s more in the 14th Amendment: “…not shall any State deprive any person of life, liberty, or property, without due process of law;
+But there’s more in the 14th Amendment: “…nor shall any State deprive any person of life, liberty, or property, without due process of law;

 nor deny to any person within its jurisdiction the equal protection of the laws.

-The 14th Amendment was added in order to ensure that former slaves will be treated as full human beings.
+The 14th Amendment was added in order to ensure that former slaves would be treated as full human beings.
 Now, it’s being alleged that babies—unborn or born—are not full human beings.

 The law that Virginia’s governor is pushing seems like something drastic and new.
 But it’s not new at all.

-Gov Northam explained the proposed law: “If a mother is in labor…the infant would be delivered.
+Gov Northam explained how the proposed law would work: “If a mother is in labor…the infant would be delivered.
 The infant would be kept comfortable.
 The infant would be resuscitated if that’s what the mother and the family desired, and then a discussion would ensue between the physicians and mother,” he said on WTOP’s “Ask The Governor.”

 Untermenschen